This FAQ article will tell you about the DC Heroes and Blood of Heroes tabletop RPGs.

 Most people will agree about the art and the production.
 Though it is the latest, most complete version of the text, it is not generally packaged or laid out in an attractive fashion.
 Please do not expect a gorgeous book if you buy it.

-Many folks have run street-level campaigns without any issue.
 The range of feasible human attributes in DC Heroes is about 1-10, with the narrowest (reasonable human Strength scores) being 1-5.
-1-5 is the normal range of human attributes in, say, the Storyteller system used by White Wolf or in most editions of Dungeons & Dragons where a dice roll modifier is derived from each attribute.
+1-5 is the normal range of human attributes in, say, the Storyteller system used by White Wolf.
+Or in most editions of Dungeons & Dragons where a dice roll modifier is derived from each attribute.

-There are various approaches to further distinguishing the scores – a common one being to use Columns that are one AP wide from 1 to 10 – though Hero Points can do a lot of the heavy lifting in representing different performance from folks whose raw capabilities are not that different from each other.
+There are various approaches to further distinguishing the scores.
+A common one being to use Columns that are one AP wide from 1 to 10.
+And Hero Points can do a lot of the heavy lifting in representing different performance from folks whose raw capabilities are not that different from each other.

 Writing up a lot of street-level, action-movie characters has led the writeups.org crew into a third direction concentrating on unique moves and abilities setting these characters apart, and thus to Schticks.

 The original owners of Pulsar sold the company to its current owners in late 2003(1).
-The new owners have stated their intention to continue the Blood of Heroes line as recently as March of 2007(2) but have cited the need to address certain issues first, including the legal question of the game‘s ownership.
+The new owners have stated their intention to continue the Blood of Heroes line as recently as March of 2007(2).
+But they have cited the need to address certain issues first – including the legal question of the game‘s ownership.

 Ray Winninger, author of the DC Heroes RPG Second Edition and editorial director for Mayfair‘s DC Heroes line, summarized his understanding of the ownership question as follows:

 “Our contract with DC specified that DC Comics holds the copyright on every product we released.
 If you check the indices, you‘ll note they all say ‘Copyright © DC Comics Inc.’